d2r3v/SpeedCoding/README.md

 @Test
 public void test7() {
 	assertEquals("YOU LEAP LOOK BEFORE", FibBase.potential("LOOK BEFORE YOU LEAP"));
+	assertEquals("TO THE WELCOME HACKATHON", FibBase.potential("WELCOME TO THE HACKATHON"));
 }
 ```
 ## Question 8: Returning a series